JohnMops/DevOps/README.md

 # DevOps
 Tools and Mini Projects

+This is not a beginner repo but will help someone who tries to perform/install/operate different tools and technologies.

 The below is a list of tasks we will perform in this project in the best order.

 - Create cluster: